 The allusion, of course, is to Noah’s dove, searching for dry land.
-The dove holding the olive leaf in its beak is Biblical.
+The dove holding the olive leaf in its beak is biblical.
 In early Christianity, the Hebrew ‘aleh’ was mistranslated as a branch–it really means ‘leaf’.
 As a symbol of the peace of the soul, the dove appears in 4th century Christian art.
 It referred to political peace as early as the 5th century, but was popularized by Picasso’s drawing La Colombe for the UN in 1949.

 Matti orchestrated the song for a popular musical festival (when you watch the clip, remember that ‘music festival’ for me meant Woodstock), gave it to Netanela to sing, and the result was indelible.
 Here’s the memorable live performance; here’s the original recording (pay special attention to the beautiful orchestration).
 Here’s a lesser, later version of Matti and Netanela dueting on it.